 Everyone, regardless of how well you see, should have a thorough eye exam every one to two years—more often if you’re over 60, have a family history of eye disease, a strong prescription, or wear contacts.
 Regular eye exams, even for patients with good vision, are critical to maintain eye health and diagnose sight-threatening problems as early as possible.

 At Ballard Optical, every patient receives a comprehensive eye health and vision evaluation.
-Dr. Schneider conducts all of the testing himself, which means our patients get a meaningful, personal examination without interruption from technicians and ancillary staff.
+Dr. Amaraweera conducts all of the testing herself, which means our patients get a meaningful, personal examination without interruption from technicians and ancillary staff.

 What to expect during your eye exam

-During the exam, Dr. Schneider will carefully check both the vision and the health of your eyes and related structures.
+During the exam, Dr. Amaraweera will carefully check both the vision and the health of your eyes and related structures.
 Most of our patients choose to have a digital image taken of the back of the eye, instead of having the pupils dilated.
-This can save about 30 minutes in the office and allows Dr. Schneider to review the structures inside the eye one-on-one, not to mention you won’t leave the office with blurry vision!
-Be sure to ask Dr. Schneider if you qualify for this service.
+This can save about 30 minutes in the office and allows Dr. Amaraweera to review the structures inside the eye one-on-one, not to mention you won’t leave the office with blurry vision!
+Be sure to ask Dr. Amaraweera if you qualify for this service.

 After your exam, a trained optician will meet with you one- on-one to discuss your vision correction options and insurance benefits.